sandilya1599/semantic-search/README.md

    ```bash
    python main.py
    ```
    Enter your query when prompted.
+The system will return the most semantically similar sentences from your corpus.

 ## Configuration
 All paths and hyperparameters are set in `config.py`: